-Darwin largely distanced himself from this critique, and any scientific and moral controversies that his opponents presented.
-Instead, it was Thomas Henry Huxley that truly fought for Darwin’s natural selection theory, even dubbing himself ‘Darwin’s bulldog’ and Darwin once referred to him as, “My good and kind agent for the propagation of the Gospel –i.e the devil’s Gospel.”
-Huxley fiercely lectured in favor of Darwin to huge crowds of people, including Karl Marx.
-Huxley played an important role in propagating and defending Darwin’s work.
-He even argued for separating religion from science.
+Darwin largely distanced himself from his critics and any scientific and moral controversies presented by his opponents.
+In fact, it was Thomas Henry Huxley who truly fought for Darwin’s theory of natural selection, even dubbing himself ‘Darwin’s bulldog’.
+Darwin once referred to him as, “My good and kind agent for the propagation of the Gospel –i.e., the devil’s gospel.”
+Huxley enthusiastically lectured to huge crowds of people in favor of Darwin.
+Even the renowned philosopher Karl Marx attended one of Huxley’s lectures.
+Ultimately, this “bulldog” played an important role in propagating and defending Darwin’s work, even arguing for separating religion from science.

 The European monk, Gregor Mendel, actually discovered this mechanism around the time that Darwin published his book; however, he was mostly ignored until the early 1900’s.
 Through experiments with plant breeding, Mendel discovered that the traits of the parents are recombined in the offspring, creating variations in populations.
 This idea came to form the basic principles of heredity and the foundation of modern genetics.

-What remains true is that the work of Charles Darwin should be considered as one of the greatest achievements in humankind.
-To seek for a scientific and logical explanation, especially in front of such dogmatic society, can only get done by tenacity, kindness, assertiveness, and guts; this is who Charles Darwin was.
+What remains true is that the work of Charles Darwin should be considered one of the greatest achievements of humankind.
+If the Galapagos Islands, the setting for so much of Darwin’s critical research, is any indication, the scientist’s numerous accomplishments, observations, and ideas will continue to be celebrated for many years to come.
+Currently, one of the most important scientific outposts in the Galapagos continues to be the Charles Darwin Research Station on Santa Cruz Island.
+To seek a scientific and logical explanation, especially in front of such a dogmatic society, can only be realized through tenacity, assertiveness, and determination; this is what made Charles Darwin the scientist that he was.